umarhassan-mitodl/24.892-spring-2004/content/pages/readings.md

 Stevens, Jacqueline.
 "Racial Meanings and Scientific Methods: Changing Policies for NIH-Sponsored Publications Reporting Human Variation." _Journal of Health Politics, Policy and Law_ 28, no. 6 (December 2003): 1033-1098.

 Lee, Sandra Soo-Jin, Joanna Mountain, and Barbara A. Koenig.
-"The meanings of 'Race' in the New Genomics: Implications for Health Disparities Research." {{% resource_link "f27a3d32-97fa-4f5d-afec-6b2229fe3b29" "_Yale Journal of Health Policy, Law and Ethics_" %}} 1 (Spring 2001): 33-75.
+"The meanings of 'Race' in the New Genomics: Implications for Health Disparities Research." [_Yale Journal of Health Policy, Law and Ethics_](http://www.yale.edu/yjhple/) 1 (Spring 2001): 33-75.

 {{< tdclose >}}